openforcefield/openff-evaluator/docs/properties/properties.rst

 The dielectric is estimated using the default :ref:`reweighting workflow <properties/commonworkflows:|reweighting_layer|>` which has been modified to use the specialized |reweight_dielectric_constant| protocol in place of the default |reweight_statistics|.
+It should be noted that the |reweight_dielectric_constant| protocol employs bootstrapping to compute the uncertainty in the average dielectric constant, rather than attempting to propagate uncertainties in the average dipole moments and volumes.
 The estimation of liquid dielectric constants is assumed.

 Enthalpy of Vaporization
 """"""""""""""""""""""""